Referendums by country: Greece

 There were 8 referendums in Greece from 1920 to now.
 All but two have had to do with the form of government, namely retention/reestablishment or abolition of the monarchy.
 The two referendums not concerning the form of government was constitutional referendum in 1968 held by the military junta, and the 2015 Greek bailout referendum.

 Hungary

-The Constitution proscribes two ways to hold a referendum:
+The Constitution prescribes two ways to hold a referendum: